 Ribbon Picture Frame Mat Variations:

 - Get creative by layering or overlapping ribbons or using different colors and types of ribbons.
+You can even make a ribbon bow and glue it on to the frame.
 You are the designer.

 - Like a neutral look?
 Wide white grosgrain ribbon makes a great looking classic mat.
 Overlap it over another piece the same color or take a color from the photo and use a ribbon in that color to create a double mat where the under ribbon in an accent color sticks out a little.